govorunov/weight_calculator/README.md

 ##### License: MIT

 Calculates weights of base funds (assets) in portfolio(s).
-Supports graphs when base fund is included in root fund through through complex path.
-Detects loops in data to prevent infinite looping or incorrect calculations.
+Supports graphs when base fund is included in root fund through complex path.
+Detects loops in data to prevent infinite loops or incorrect calculations.

-Expects CSV file for input of the following format:
+Expects CSV file on input with the following format:

     A,B,1000
     A,C,2000